-Rapa Nui was left alone by Chile until 1903, when the British/Chilean company Williamson Balfour & Co. set up Easter Island Exploitation Company and leased the island as a sheep farm.
+Rapa Nui was left alone by Chile until 1903, when the British/Chilean company Williamson Balfour & Co. set up Easter Island Exploitation Company and signed a contract to lease thei sland as a sheep farm for 50 years.
 The natives were fenced in around guarded borders in the area that today is the town of Hanga Roa to prevent sheep theft.
 Up to 70 000 sheep roamed the island freely.
 After 1936, conditions were improved.
 Natives were able to visit the countryside if a permission in written form had been asked and granted.
 Each family was also given a sheep every now and then.
 After the Second World War, syntetic wool was invented, which complicated the market for Easter Island Exploitation Company.
-As a result of this, together with the constant native uprisings, they left the island in 1953, and the sheep were moved to Chile.
+As a result of this, together with the constant native uprisings, the company did not renew the contract, but left the island in 1953.

 The Rapa Nui people are today around 3000, though not many of the new-born have two Rapa Nui parents.
 The native language is not widely spoken; mostly among elders.
-People born in the 1980's or later are often only able to hold simple conversation in Rapa Nui, and tend to change into Spanish.
-Knowledge of the ancient Rapa Nui language is today somewhat of an exclusivity.
+People born in the 1980's or later are often only able to hold simple conversation in Rapa Nui, and tend to change into Spanish quite quickly.
+Deeper knowledge of the ancient Rapa Nui language is today somewhat of an exclusivity.